EndPointCorp/end-point-blog/2011/10/17/imapfilter-lua-email-mutt-filtering.html.md

 options.expunge      = false
 ```

 Next, a new table is created with the IMAP function.
 After that, we exclude all messages that are already marked as deleted, that have not yet been read, and have not been flagged.
-In other words, everything in my inbox I've already seen, but not flagged as urgent or deleted.
-The '*' in this case is a logical 'AND', and the output is the search result table we saw in the above code.
+In other words, everything in my inbox I’ve already seen, but not flagged as urgent or deleted.
+The ‘*’ in this case is a logical ‘AND’, and the output is the search result table we saw in the above code.

 ```nohighlight
 myaccount = IMAP {